Burmilla cat at a glance

 These stunning kittens had a spectacular temperament and there was much interest in the cat world in them.
 It was decided to begin a controlled breeding programme.

-In 1984 a Burmilla standard and they gained championship status in the United Kingdom in the 1990s.
+In 1984 a Burmilla standard was created and the breed gained championship status in the United Kingdom in the 1990s.
 The Cat Fanciers Association recognised Burmillas in 2011.

 The Burmilla has the best features of both the Burmese and the Chinchilla.
 Burmillas love to play and access to toys and scratching posts are important, as is daily attention from their owners as they are an affectionate cat and enjoy being a part of the family.

 Words used to describe the Burmilla include intelligent, playful, affectionate, gentle, sweet-tempered.

 The Burmilla occurs in five colours of either shaded or tipped: Black, Blue, Brown, Chocolate, and Lilac.

 The Burmilla is a healthy breed, however, due to its Chinchilla (Persian) background, polycystic kidney disease can occur.
 Breeders should DNA test all breeding stock to ensure their cats aren’t carriers.

 Burmillas have no special requirements.
 A weekly groom will help remove loose hairs from the coat.